mantidproject/documents/Design/CrashReporting/DesignDocument.md

 ### Crash Reporting
 The crash reporting will be implemented in the kernel in a similar way to the existing Usage service.
 This should allow it to be launchable from outside mantiplot.
 ConfigService may need to be modified to allow a skinny version to be launched here that does not launch all the algorithms.

-This service can be exposed to the launcher either through mantidpython or an executable.
+This service should be exposed to the launcher through a python wrapper which can be accessed through mantidpython.

 The main things that this service needs to do are:
 * Check whether usage reporting is enabled and if not exit having done nothing.